stacks-network/stacks-core/sip/sip-001-burn-election.md

 ensures that the next election, when it occurs, will be unbiased.

-Under adversarial conditions where multiple forks are competing, the burn window gives the sortition algorithm a way to prevent a rich coalition from quickly taking control of the sortition algorithm.
+Under adversarial conditions where multiple forks are competing, the burn window is used to prevent a rich coalition from quickly taking control of the sortition algorithm.
 This occurs in two ways.
 First, if an _individual chain tip_ accumulates a protocol-defined "high" fraction of the average burn/block ratio, then its associated weight in the sortition algorithm is capped.
 Second, if the _total burn_ exceeds